UCSD-PL/veridrone/_drafts/2015-09-29-embedding-C-in-TLA-part-1.markdown

 "step-formula" (that is, a formula over two states, a pre-state and a post-state) requiring the following:

-- There exist an initial program state matching up with the starting RLTL state
+- There exists an initial program state matching up with the starting RLTL state
-- There exist a final program state matching up with the final RLTL state
 - The program must cause the evaluation relation to step from the pre-state to the post-state
+- There exists a final program state matching up with the final RLTL state

+> Does it make sense to put non-deterministic and error programs into this post now?
+> It might be the case that the interesting issue comes from failure.
+With non-determinism, we just need to be explicit about backtracking failure and end-the-world failure.

 ### Discussion

 This embedding function seems intuitively correct, but it has some problematic corner cases related to crashing and nondeterministic